 Any changes that you make in these separate interfaces will automatically sync to the visual course builder, which makes it easy to switch back and forth as needed.

-Embedding Course Content On The Front-End With Shortcodes
+Embedding Course Content with Blocks or Shortcodes

 I still have a few things to show you…But at this point, I have a working, albeit barebones, course.

-Creating Quizzes And Assignments
+Creating Quizzes and Assignments

 Ok, back into the WordPress dashboard to show you a few more things that you can do with LearnDash.

-If you like to torture your course-takers by making them, gasp, actually do work, you have a couple options at your command:
+If you like to torture your course-takers by making them, gasp, actually do work, you have a couple of options at your command:

 Let’s start with quizzes.
 There are a ridiculous number of options here.
 You have a ton of control over how your quizzes function (though I do know some people complain about the limited number of question types):

-Groups, Reports, And Settings
+Groups, Reports, and Settings

 To round things out, there are three more options available in the LearnDash LMS sidebar area:

-- Groups – lets you assign group leaders to a group of users.
+- Groups – lets you assign group leaders to a group of users

-- Reports – lets you monitor stats about your courses and students.
+- Reports – lets you monitor stats about your courses and students

-Hopefully the above gave you a solid understanding of how you'll use LearnDash on the backend at a high-level.
-Now, I want to single out some specific things I think you'll like about LearnDash.
+Hopefully the above gave you a solid understanding of how you’ll use LearnDash on the backend at a high level.
+Now, I want to single out some specific things I think you’ll like about LearnDash.

 1. The Visual Course Builder Is Super Helpful

-2. Drip-Fed Content And Prereqs Are Convenient
+2. Drip-Fed Content and Prereqs Are Convenient

 If you want to keep people coming back to your course (or just stop them from binging it in one sitting), the built-in drip content option for lessons is really helpful.